Klopez851/ClarityAPI/README.md

 ### Notes
+This entity manages all note related information with the help of supporting entities
 - Title
   - just like with the email field, I did some research to figure out the standard field sizze for a note title and landed on that number
 - Text Content & Cosmetics